Enabling Public Reviews and Finding Your Theme’s DOM Selector

-This also has the added advantage of allowing the ratings and reviews to stay with the Create card.
+One of the benefits of the way that Create handles your reviews is that they are able to stay with the Create card.
 That means that if you reuse the card in another post, the ratings and reviews come with it.
 No other recipe card offers that functionality.

 How to Enable Public Reviews

 To see reviews on the front end of your website, you will need to Enable Public Reviews.
 In order to do this, navigate to the Advanced tab within the Create settings, scroll down until you see the “Enable Public Reviews” section, and turn this option on by clicking the checkbox.

 When you select this option, your Create reviews will be displayed in a tab near your comments, as shown above.